Everything you need to know about ISO 27005: summary, requirements, pros and cons

 • your teams develop the required skills for structured cyber risk management;

-• weaknesses and various threats to your organisation will be spotted;
+• weaknesses and various threats to your organization will be spotted;

-• your organisation will begin to benefit from a resilient ISMS;
+• your organization will begin to benefit from a resilient ISMS;

-• the method can be adjusted to all structures, including organisations that constantly adapt to an ever-changing landscape;
+• the method can be adjusted to all structures, including organizations that constantly adapt to an ever-changing landscape;

 • the confidence of your stakeholders will be boosted.